 June

-Sunny weather ushers in pool season in Vegas, which means it’s time for epic pool parties.
-We’re talking top-charting DJs, foam guns, in-pool bars, day and night activities, giant floaties, drink carts, inner tubes, premium hospitality offerings and more!
-To set things off, try the incredible Drai’s Beachclub at The Cromwell Las Vegas.
-Or check out the party over at Encore Beach Club in Wynn Las Vegas.
+Sunny weather ushers in pool season in Las Vegas — meaning epic pool parties.
+Expect top DJs, foam guns, in-pool bars, day and night activities, giant floaties, premium hospitality and more.
+Try Encore Beach Club at Wynn Las Vegas or Marquee Dayclub at The Cosmopolitan of Las Vegas.

 July

 Experience the Fourth of July in true Vegas style as the destination lights up in celebration.
-Kick off the party at LIV Beach Dayclub inside Fontainebleau Las Vegas, one of the newest dayclubs on the Strip.
-Continue the Independence Day festivities at TAO Beach Dayclub in The Venetian Resort Las Vegas, as you’ll be sure to feel and dance to the beats from headliner DJs.
+Kick off the party at LIV Beach inside Fontainebleau Las Vegas.
+Continue the festivities at TAO Beach Dayclub at The Venetian Resort Las Vegas and dance to beats from headliner DJs.

 August